 - Academic advising is defined as a collaborative process in which the student and advisor discuss and evaluate the student's progress toward personal, academic, professional, and lifelong learning goals.
 This requires regular and periodic communication to ensure that the student is progressing in the appropriate academic program, as well as utilizing available university and community resources.
 Academic advising will assist the student in achieving a meaningful and productive educational experience. - 2.
-The CHHS Advising Center located in CHHS 103 will provide academic advisement to all "pre-major", lower division, or declared college minor students.
+The CHHS Advising Center located in CHHS 103 will provide developmental academic advisement to all "pre-major", lower division, or declared college minor students.
 Once a student has been admitted into their major, he or she is assigned to a faculty advisor in that respective major.
-Students must check their Banner or Connect accounts to find their assigned advisor. - 3.
+Health Systems Management majors are advised in the CHHS Advising Center until they have accumulated 60 credit hours and completed the first two courses.
+After 60 credit hours, HSMT majors are advised by their faculty.
+Students must check their Connect accounts to find their assigned advisor. - 3.
 Students are to schedule their advising appointments through Connect; advising notes to students are available for review. - 4.
 Each department or school is responsible for equitably assigning undergraduate and graduate student advisees to advising faculty with each new admission cycle, for updating Banner to reflect advising assignments, and for maintaining a current list of undergraduate and graduate advisees for each advising faculty member. - 5.
 Faculty advisors are responsible for providing academic and career advice for assigned students and for maintaining current student records in accord with College, School/Department, and University forms. - 6.
 Each student is responsible for the proper completion of his or her academic program, for familiarity with the University Catalog, for maintaining the grade point average required, and for meeting all other degree requirements.
 The academic and/or faculty advisor will counsel, but the final responsibility remains with the student (Per University Catalog). - 7.
 Students are responsible for communicating with their advisors throughout their enrollment at the University. - 8.
 The following table elaborates both the student's and advisor's responsibilities: